croisen/dotfiles/README.md

 ![Apps](/photos/Apps.png)

 ## AwesomeWM
-The widgets I use are made by [streetturtle](https://github.com/streetturtle) His widget repo is this one: [awesome-wm-widgets](https://github.com/streetturtle/awesome-wm-widgets)
+*   The widgets I use are made by [streetturtle](https://github.com/streetturtle)
+*   His widget repo is this one: [awesome-wm-widgets](https://github.com/streetturtle/awesome-wm-widgets)
+*   The apps that have a shortcut key I assigned are:
+    - Audacious (A music player)
+    - Blueman (Bluetooth manager)
+    - Firefox (A web browser)
+    - Thunar (A file manager)
+    - xfce4 Screenshooter (Screenshot tool)
+*   The apps that are auto started are:
+    - Blueman
+    - Compton or picom
+    - Network Manager
+    - xfce4 Power Manager

 ## GTK
 *   The theme is [oomox-gruvbox](https://github.com/croisen/oomox-gruvbox)